 Simmons encourages students, faculty and staff to promptly report all incidents of Sexual Harassment against them or other members of the Simmons community.
 Please note that, with a few limited exceptions, Simmons faculty and staff are considered Responsible Employees and therefore have a duty to report sexual harassment if it comes to their attention.
 The options for reporting sexual harassment and receiving support are listed below.

 Simmons Title IX Team

-Any member of the Simmons community can file a complaint of gender-based misconduct on Ethicspoint, a third party web-based reporting tool.
+Any member of the Simmons community can file a complaint of sexual harassment on Ethicspoint, a third party web-based reporting tool.
 Ethicspoint offers individuals the option to make an anonymous report of a violation of this Policy.

 Simmons Public Safety

 Members of the Simmons community can choose to make a report directly to Public Safety.
 Public Safety will share

 reports of sexual harassment with the Title IX Coordinators.
 Public Safety can also provide support in a number of different ways, such as:

 - Providing assistance with filing a criminal complaint and working with the local law enforcement agency if requested to do so;

 - Supporting students in filing a no trespass order at Simmons or seeking a protection order in court;